jadogeri/Design_Patterns_Java/README.md

 ### **1.1 Purpose**

-The purpose of this project is to learn and apply software design patterns principles in a small scale.
+The purpose of this project is to learn and apply software design patterns principles in java applications.

 ### **1.2 Scope**